formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 !!! compat "Exercise"
     Enter Package mode by pressing `]`.
-    1. Add the Example package: `add Example`.
+    1. Install the Example package: `add Example`.
     2. List the installed packages: `status`.
     3. Remove the Example package: `rm Example`.
     4. Discover what else you can type in Package mode by entering `help` or `?`.

 ## Restarting the REPL

-Now that we have learned about the REPL and the various modes, let's restart the REPL.
+We've already talked about the REPL and its various modes.
+Now, let's learn how to restart it.

-The necessity to restart the REPL comes from how Julia handles certain changes in your code.
-When you define functions, variables or types, they are stored in the current Julia session.
-However, if you make changes to a type definition, the REPL won't recognize these changes until you restart the session.
-Although VSCode includes a package called Revise.jl, which alleviates this problem somewhat, it wont help us for all cases we will encounter in this course.
+Restarting the REPL in Julia is a step you'll need to take occasionally, especially when you've made changes to your code.
+When you create or alter code elements, they're stored in the current Julia session.
+But sometimes, you'll need to restart the session so that the REPL can properly understand these changes.

+Don't worry about the specifics yet.
+For now, just remember that restarting the REPL is part of the process and is something we'll be doing throughout this course.

-To restart the Julia REPL in VSCode, you can use the keyboard shortcut Alt + J Alt + R. (Note that, if you wait too long between key presses, VSCode might not recognize it as a single command.)
+Restarting the REPL in VSCode is easy.
+Just press Alt + J and then Alt + R. If you wait too long between pressing these keys, VSCode may not recognize it as a single command, so try to do it quickly.

-This starts a fresh Julia session, without all variables you previously defined or packages you loaded.
+Restarting the REPL gives you a clean slate.
+It removes all variables you previously defined or packages you loaded.

-Tip: If you want to look up the shortcut for restarting the REPL, or any other shortcut, you can do so by opening the Command Palette and searching for "restart".
+If you forget how to restart the REPL, or want to find other shortcuts, you can always open the Command Palette and search for "restart".

-Because we will need to restart Julia during the workshop, and this will delete all variables, functions, etc. you defined, it is important that you keep your code in a script file.
-You should keep this file clean, so it runs from top to bottom without errors.
-This way, you can easily execute it again after restarting Julia.
-The goal is to have a single file which solves the entire workshop in a single run at the end.
+Remember, each time you restart the REPL, any variables or functions you've defined will be erased.
+So it's important to keep your code in a script file.
+This way, after a restart, you can just run your script again to get back where you were.
+It's good practice to keep this file tidy so it runs smoothly from start to finish.
+By the end of the workshop, we aim to have one script file that can be run in a single go.

 ## The Tab key